Moonlight Prophecy is:

 If you are a fan of any New Orleans band you should be thanking Jimmy Bower.
 Jimmy has been one of the forefathers of metal in Louisiana.
 You may know him from Eye Hate God, Down or Superjoint Ritual.
 Jimmy is one of the most celebrated guitar players in heavy metal, and while he is a legend on that instrument he is also a well accomplished drummer as well (as you may have seen in Down).
 Jimmy has often been called “The Godfather of Southern Metal.”
 If the iconic bands mentioned above wasn’t enough he also had brief stints in the bands Corrosion of Conformity, and Crowbar.
 Another band that Jimmy has shredded for was The Mystick Krewe of Clearlight.
 It was an instrumental project so it allowed our ears to consume even more of Jimmy’s sacred sound.
 Continue reading

+In case you didn’t know, it’s International Guitar Month.
+So, what better time to buy your first guitar?
+Sites like thesoundjunky provide a list of guitars for all budgets, and you might want to have a look at it if you’re interested in getting yourself a new guitar.
 In the interest of our continuing coverage of International Guitar Month I attended the last stop on The Ultimate Guitar Experience Tour featuring guitarists David Klosinski, Andy Timmons, Jennifer Batten and Uli Jon Roth in Melbourne, FL.
 I also attended the second show on the tour in Orlando six weeks ago (please see The Ultimate Guitar Experience) which was my first article for Metal Nexus and what earned my spot on the staff.
 At the show in Orlando, I got to see the improvisational genius of Andy Timmons and Jennifer Batten due to difficulties with Uli’s band and their temporary work visas.
 While quite a treat for those of fortunate enough to attend, I wanted to see the show as intended by this guitar master.

 I was in high school the first time I heard Vinnie Moore’s “Mind’s Eye” and was immediately hooked; heart and soul.
 At the time I was playing bass in a local Thrash band but always loved all of the, then emerging, Neo-Classical guitarwork by other greats like Yngwie Malsteen, Jason Becker, Marty Friedman, Richie Blackmore, Tony MacAlpine and many others.
 Vinnie’s guitar playing struck me immediately and straight to my soul.
 I cannot quite place my finger on what made his music resonate so deeply but I still cannot shake his magical playing to this day.
 Blazing speed?
 Silky smooth “feel”?
 Perfect melodies?
 Emotional connection?
 All of these?
 Something else?
 I just don’t know.
 Regardless, I have probably listened to “Mind’s Eye” and “Time Odyssey” (this is actually where my pen name originated) literally thousands of times.
 They simply never get old and just feel like home to me.
 In my humble opinion, he defines “The Perfect Guitarist”.
 Continue reading